DEPARTMENT OF PHYSICS

 Programs

-The course duration of the B.Sc.
-(Honours) programme is four years and is semester based.
+The B.Sc.
+(Honours) programme is four years long and semester-based.
 Each year consists of two semesters (1st and 2nd).
-For the 2018-2019 Session the whole programme consists of 138 credits among which 100 credits are allocated for theory courses, 29 credits for laboratory courses, and the rest 9 credits, for general viva.
+For the 2024-2025 Session, the programme consists of 150 credits, of which 105 credits are allocated for theory courses, 33 credits for laboratory, and the remaining 12 credits for general viva.

 Total marks obtained in each course will be converted into LG (Letter Grade) and GP (Grade Point) as follows: